JanaLasser/network_extraction/README.md

 --------------------------------------------------

 ## analyze
 The *analyze.py* script is a very simple script that loads a graph, calculates some basic statistics of the graph and saves them to a text-file.
-The statistics are in no way complete and are just intended to give you a quick overview over the properties of the graph and enable you to sanity-check the results *NEAT* produced.
+The statistics are in no way complete and are just intended to give you a quick overview over the properties of the graph and enable you to sanity-check the results *NET* produced.
 To analyze your graph (currently reads only *.gpickle* format), run the script with the path to the graph as argument.
 If you for example want to analyze the graph of tracheole1 we already used in the *GeGUI* example, you need to run
 ```
 python analyze.py ../data/results/tracheole1/tracheole1_graph_red1.gpickle
 ```